hashicorp/vault/website/source/api/system/replication-dr.html.md

 ## Demote DR Primary

-This endpoint demotes a dr primary cluster to a secondary.
-This dr secondary cluster will not attempt to connect to a primary (see the update-primary call), but will maintain knowledge of its cluster ID and can be reconnected to the same dr replication set without wiping local storage.
+This endpoint demotes a DR primary cluster to a secondary.
+This DR secondary cluster will not attempt to connect to a primary (see the update-primary call), but will maintain knowledge of its cluster ID and can be reconnected to the same DR replication set without wiping local storage.

 | Method   | Path                         | Produces               |
 | :------- | :--------------------------- | :--------------------- |